Nike-Inc/gimme-aws-creds/README.md

 You can always run `gimme-aws-creds --help` for all the available options.

+Alternatively, you can overwrite values in the config section with environment variables for instances where say you may want to change the duration of your token.
+A list of values of to change with environment variables are: `'OKTA_AUTH_SERVER', 'CLIENT_ID','OKTA_USERNAME', 'AWS_DEFAULT_DURATION'`.

+Example: `CLIENT_ID='foobar' AWS_DEFAULT_DURATION=12345 gimme-aws-creds`

+For changing variables outside of this, you'd need to create a separate profile altogether with `gimme-aws-creds --configure --profile profileName`

 ### Viewing Profiles
 Run `gimme-aws-creds --list-profiles` will go to your okta config file and print out all profiles created and their settings.